RarelyCharlie/rarelycharlie.github.io/books.md

 #### Chad Varah (1987) _The Samaritans: Befriending the suicidal_

-The story of the UK (and now worldwide) listening service run by volunteers that has been preventing suicides since 1953.
+The story of the UK (and now worldwide) listening service run by volunteers that has been preventing suicides since it began in London 1953.

 [Google Books](https://books.google.co.uk/books?id=l08wNAAACAAJ)
 {:.links}